This is part 1 of 3 of the motivation series.

 For example behind leaving your job and starting your own business?

-Knowing your what and how is necessary to reach your goal.
+Knowing your what and how is necessary to achieve your goal.

 Simon Sinek has a great book I recommend here to read which is called find your why.